 (iii) The amount of state contribution it is requesting;

-(iv) The anticipated effective date for imposing the tax under RCW 82.14.510;
+(iv) The anticipated effective date for imposing the tax under RCW 82.14.510

 (v) The estimated number of years that the tax will be imposed;

 (3), should the sponsoring local government be approved for a project award; and

-(vii) The anticipated date when bonds under RCW 39.104.110 will be issued.
+(vii) The anticipated date when bonds under RCW 39.104.110

-(b) The department must make available electronic forms to be used for this purpose.
+(b) The approving agency must make available electronic forms to be used for this purpose.
 As part of the application, each applicant must provide to the department a copy of the adopted ordinance creating the revitalization area as required in RCW 39.104.040

 (3)(a) Project awards must be determined on:

-(ii) The availability of a state contribution;
+(i) The availability of a state contribution;

-(iii) Whether the sponsoring local government would be able to generate enough tax revenue under RCW 82.14.510
+(ii) Whether the sponsoring local government would be able to generate enough tax revenue under RCW 82.14.510

 (b) The total of all project awards may not exceed the annual state contribution limit.

-(c) If the level of available state contribution is less than the amount requested by the next available applicant, the applicant must be given the first opportunity to accept the lesser amount of state contribution but only if the applicant produces a new application within sixty days of being notified by the department and the application describes the impact on the proposed project as a result of the lesser award in addition to new application information outlined in subsection (2) of this section.
+(c) If the level of available state contribution is less than the amount requested by the next available applicant, the applicant must be given the first opportunity to accept the lesser amount of state contribution but only if the applicant produces a new application within sixty days of being notified by the approving agency and the application describes the impact on the proposed project as a result of the lesser award in addition to new application information outlined in subsection (2) of this section.

-(e) Once total project awards reach the amount of annual state contribution limit, no more applications will be accepted.
+(e)(i) Except as provided in (e)(ii) of this subsection, once total project awards reach the amount of annual state contribution limit, no more applications will be accepted.

-(4) The department must notify the sponsoring local government of approval or denial of a project award within sixty days of the department's receipt of the sponsoring local government's application.
-Determination of a project award by the department is final.
+(4) The approving agency must notify the sponsoring local government of approval or denial of a project award within sixty days of the approving agency's receipt of the sponsoring local government's application.
+Determination of a project award by the approving agency is final.
 Notification must include the earliest date when the tax authorized under RCW 82.14.510